pkgcraft/pkgcraft.github.io/content/posts/pkgcraft/timesink-chronicles.md

 wasn't overly important and improving the package tree was generally a higher priority.

-In retrospect, the project probably should have tried to capitalize more off the interest wave and explore other ideas before, in effect, chaining itself to bash for life.
-While I understand the upsides for selecting bash to base tooling on, the downsides are quite large from a backend developer's perspective as bash is highly focused on doing a couple things well, running scripts and being an interactive shell.
-Its underlying code leaves a lot to be desired when trying to force it outside those bounds.
+In retrospect, the project should have capitalized more off the interest wave to explore other ideas before, in effect, chaining itself to bash for life.
+While I understand the upsides for selecting bash as a base, the downsides are quite large from a developer's perspective as bash is highly focused on two things, running scripts and interactive shell usage.
+Its underlying structure leaves a lot to be desired when trying to force it outside those bounds.

 ##### 2010 -- New package managers on the block